 The top rated family tree makers will let you include photos too, so make use of photo scanning services if you need to get old photos online, or perhaps even the best slide to digital image converters.
 The best family tree maker will let you organize your research and present it in the best possible way, but include pictures and the discovery of your family’s history will reach a whole new level.

-1. Family Historian 6: Best family tree maker overall
+1. Family Tree Heritage Gold: Best family tree maker software

 2. Ancestry.com: Best online family tree maker